amitsaha/amitsaha.github.io/content/github-pages-custom-domain-travis-ci.md

 Category: software
 Status: draft

-As of today, this blog is automatically being published via [Travis CI](travis-ci.org).
+As of yesterday, this blog is automatically being published via [Travis CI](travis-ci.org).
-When I push a new commit to my [GitHub repository](https://github.com/amitsaha/amitsaha.github.io/) it triggers a new build in Travis CI.
+When I push a new commit to my [GitHub repository](https://github.com/amitsaha/amitsaha.github.io/) it triggers a new [build](https://travis-ci.org/amitsaha/amitsaha.github.io) in Travis CI.
 The build completes and the the git repository is then updated with the generated output (mostly HTML with some static CSS).

 This is how I set it all up.

 ## Blog repository setup